42xel/BAPL2/README.md

 @ = #a 7;   7
 @ = #a;     7
 ```
-One thing special about FeAsKo is that such encapsulation doesn't require forward declaration to have border effects :
+One thing special about deFAKto is that such encapsulation doesn't require forward declaration to have border effects :
 ```
 {
     .nil = ();